Djedi Project: Results

+The Djedi robot successfully ascended the southern shaft of the Queen’s Chamber, and deployed its camera systems beyond the previously unreachable barriers.

 Small red markings were found inside the second-door small shaft space.
 The back of the door was filmed which showed the rest of two ornate metal handles.
+Construction marks were also found on the floor and walls of a small hidden chamber.

-Development of the project and photographic findings were published in the Journal of Field Robotics.
+Development of the project and photographic findings were published in the 2013 Journal of Field Robotics.